 From the factory floor, most 4WD’s have a fairly reasonable range, and some have brilliant ones.
 Generally 600km per tank on a rural drive would be possible, with some 4WD’s comfortably doing up to 1500km and beyond if they come with bigger fuel tanks (Like the 200 series Land Cruiser, or Prado for example).

-However, most people that fit Long Range Fuel Tanks are not driving a vehicle thats just come from the factory floor.
+However, most people that fit Long Range Fuel Tanks are not driving a vehicle that’s just come from the factory floor.
 It will be heavier, have additional modifications, different tyres and often be towing, and all of these reduce your range.
-Our Dmax would comfortably do 600 – 700km on a tank when we got it, but with all the modifications, and when we are towing our Reconn R2, we are lucky to see 400km before the tank starts to look real dry.
+Our Dmax would comfortably do 600 – 700km on a tank when we got it, but with all the modifications, and when we are towing our Reconn R2, we are lucky to see 400km before the tank starts to look real empty.

 Less need to stop often